Featured Henges

 The earth used to build the banks was taken from the ditches and the central area flattened (Except for the Ring O' Bookan on the Orkneys, which is suggested to have once contained a mound similar to the nearby Maes Howe).

 Henges are only known to occur in Britain and Northern Ireland.
 They are commonly found in 'groups', each separated by hundreds of miles.
-Most henges never originally contained stone-circles.
+Most Henges never originally contained stone-circles.
 (1)

-The classification of henges - Burl (1), classifies them in the following fashion:
+The Classification of Henges - Burl (1), classifies them in the following fashion:

 Class Feature Distribution